 Day one in the Isle of Skye began with sunshine and a picture-perfect Loch.

-After a hectic few months, waking up in Portree, the capital of Skye, was like a dream.
+After a hectic few months, waking up in Portree, the capital of Isle of Skye, was like a dream.
 The sky was blue, the Loch in front of our hotel was perfectly still, and the pretty pastel colours of Portree’s houses shimmered and shone their way across the waters from our hotel: Cullin Hills Hotel.

 After a quick breakfast, we began our journey to our first stop: Elgol, where we would be taking a boat trip to hidden Loch Coruisk: one of the remotest spots in Scotland.
 Fabled for its dark, 100 feet deep waters and isolated location, this is a mysterious yet stunningly beautiful spot to visit.

 The drive from Portree to Elgol is over an hour, but do not be put off.
-Driving in Skye is like driving through film sets: snow-capped mountains; dramatic waterfalls; huge martian like plains; dramatic coastlines and breath-taking sea views.
+Driving on the Isle of Skye is like driving through film sets: snow-capped mountains; dramatic waterfalls; huge martian like plains; dramatic coastlines and breath-taking sea views.
 The landscape changes constantly; a kaleidoscope of different colours, textures and scenes.
 Driving through this island, is anything but a chore and our drive down towards Elgol was one of the most scenic in Skye, taking in the dramatic Cuillen range.